aidaluu/gatsby-starter-netlify-cms/src/pages/index.md

     reconcile ideas, research fields and (reflection of) worlds.
 I also love how creative philosophy is; only our imagination and reason are the limit.  "
 content1:
-  title: Writing and Publications
-  description: "You can find a list of my writings and publications here. "
-  buttontext: See all publications
-  linkto: /publications
-content2:
-  title: Events
-  description: Find out where I'm presenting my research (public events,
-    conferences, seminars etc.).
-  buttontext: Check upcoming events
-  linkto: /events
-content3:
   title: My PhD Project
   description: "My PhD thesis titled “Degraded, Damaged, and Destroyed: A
     Conceptual Analysis of Ecological Restoration and Its Ethical Implications”